Conventional church planting is not an enterprise affordable to most churches.

 This should be a red flag that our models are amiss.

 Quite simply, planting churches is extremely expensive, but thankfully this inhibitor reveals the opportunity necessary to innovate.

-Most church planting models seek to replicate convention and not necessarily innovate.
-You know the norm: identify a charismatic leader, assess them to see if they meet the right qualifications, spend time developing their skills to be a traditional lead pastor, give them tools to survive after launch.
-All along the way someone is paying for the person to go through the program, and for the supporting cast of developers.
+Most church planting seeks to replicate convention rather than innovate.
+You know the norm: identify a charismatic leader, assess them to see if they meet the right qualifications, spend time developing their skills to be a traditional lead pastor, give them funding to survive after launch.
+All along the way someone is paying for the person to go through the program, and for the supporting cast of early adopters.

-This doesn’t include the exorbitant cost of a bible degree (generally required for all church planters), and the ongoing cost of holding weekly services (most of us have done away with the need to outright purchase a new building, but that doesn’t stop us from pouring resources into the weekly event.)
+This doesn’t include the exorbitant cost of a bible degree (generally required for all church planters), and the ongoing expense of weekly services (most of us have done away with the need to outright purchase a new building, but that doesn’t stop us from pouring resources into the production of the weekly event.)

 In an age where the church is disintegrating, there are few alternatives to traditional church planting being explored.

 I’ve blogged about the cost suggesting in some instances a church plant might be a quarter million dollars in the red before launching the first service.
 Assessments, training and development, salaries, new building or at least rent money, new equipment, etc., all add up.